Balkinization

 Chevron also fit well within the approach to statutory interpretation of its day.
 Coming before Justice Scalia’s ascension to the Court, broad-based efforts to discern legislative intent were the order of the day and committee reports were royalty.
 Many of the most important cases taught until recently in Statutory Interpretation courses were decided at about the same time.
 Administrative agencies’ strongest claim to primacy in reading statutes is that they were so often in the room when those statutes were drafted.
 Time and again, after soliciting input from a broad range of stakeholders Members of Congress and their staff will excuse all outsiders to begin deliberations – but allow agency representatives to stay.
 Even when Congress is irked at the current administration, career staff nonetheless often still get to stay.
 On several important issues where the statutory language clearly indicated one outcome, agency officials sympathetic with that result on policy grounds have insisted that they cannot honor the natural reading because they promised to do otherwise in one of these closed-door meetings.
 These understandings are clearly superior to what may be gleaned from committee reports and floor debates.

 Today’s context is very different.
 Although today’s Court has one fewer Republican appointee than it did when it handed down Chevron, recent Republican presidents have sought very different kinds of justices.
 A Court with a clear deregulatory agenda is unlikely to see much appeal in deferring to regulators.
-And Republicans no longer appear the natural residents of the White House: only one Republican candidate since 1988 has one a majority of the popular vote or won the electoral college without nail-biters in several key states.
-A much larger proportion of the statutory interpretations seeking deference will likely come from agencies run Democrats.
+And Republicans no longer appear the natural residents of the White House: only one Republican candidate since 1988 has won a majority of the popular vote or won the electoral college without nail-biters in several key states.
+A much larger proportion of the statutory interpretations seeking deference will likely come from agencies run by Democrats.

 The statutory interpretation climate also has changed dramatically.
 Open reliance on legislative history is stigmatized.
 Legislative history’s obvious utility continues to give it some influence at the margins, but its open embrace is forbidden.
 Therefore, with agencies’ best argument for comparative advantage in construing statutes being their inside knowledge of the drafters’ intent, it was unsurprising to see the Chief Justice declare that “agencies have no special competence in resolving statutory ambiguities.”
 As a lobbyist before the New Textualism, I spent a great deal of time focusing on committee reports and points made in floor debates.
 Even after the Court turned its back on legislative history, I continued to do so because I knew agencies would rely on these documents to reach their conclusions.
 Influencing agencies remains valuable even without Chevron, but Loper Bright certainly has reduced the potential payoff of such advocacy.